once-aday/map675-module-05-once-aday-assignment-05/README.md

 Success!
 This dynamically generates the Description AND Image from the mapbox tileset.

 Now all that is left for this batch of features is to make the UI look better...
-I'll get to that eventually!
+I'll get to that eventually, I'm sure!